mario-pitta/blog-do-dev/README.md

 #### Development Report

-I'm a experient Angular Developer so i apllyed some funcionalities that don't was showed at the course, like changeDetectionStrategies, ReactiveForms and LazyLoading routing
+I'm a experient Angular Developer so i apllyed some funcionalities that don't was showed at the course, like changeDetectionStrategies, ReactiveForms and LazyLoading routing.
+I optited to use routing instead modal form strategy

 #### Main Dependencies :book: